t-woerner/freeipa/doc/designs/external-idp/external-idp.md

 Use of a single OAuth client identity still presents an issue with multiple FreeIPA-enrolled clients because they cannot easily share the client identity.
 Instead, in this design we consider IPA replicas to share OAuth client in a way similar to how they share Kerberos realm master keys: each IPA replica would be able to operate on its own using the same OAuth client identity which is stored in a replicated IPA LDAP tree.

+### High-level authentication overview

+External IdP integration with FreeIPA is designed with the following assumptions.
+Identities for users authenticated through the external IdPs stored in FreeIPA as user accounts.
+They have no passwords associated and instead are forced to authenticate to external IdPs over Kerberos-based authentication flow.
+The user accounts for externally-authenticated users to be created in advance; this can be achieved manually or automatically with the help of the SCIM v2 bridge.

+With the following preconditions
+ - FreeIPA deployment is connected to an integrated IdP (Keycloak) with the help of the SCIM v2 bridge
+ - Integrated IdP (Keycloak) is registered with the external IdP, to allow external IdP's identities to access the integrated IdP resources,

+a general authentication workflow for a user registered in External IdP would be split into two separate steps:
+ 1. An initial login to Integrated IdP to create an identity
+   - a user does not yet exist in the SCIM v2 bridge user storage federation provider:
+     - user account in FreeIPA is created automatically, user account's name is derived from the external IdP-provided information
+     - user account information is displayed (and self-managed attributes may be modified, if needed)
+   - a user does exist in SCIM v2 bridge:
+     - user account information is displayed (and self-managed attributes may be modified, if needed)
+ 2. An interactive login to systems enrolled into FreeIPA deployment
+   - the user performs prompt-based authentication to the IPA-enrolled system
+   - upon login, a prompt is shown that guides the user to use a separate device to login to a specified URI
+   - once logged into a specified URI, the user would be asked to confirm the login intent and be told to use a response code back at the original prompt
+   - A response code is entered to the original prompt
+   - A backend process behind the login would perform the validation of the response code
+   - Once the response is validated, a Kerberos ticket is issued for this login attempt
+   - if authentication is successful, an authorization process is performed using standard IPA facilities (HBAC rules, group membership, etc)
+   - if both authentication and authorization are successful, user is logged into the system

+Upon successful login, the user with External IdP identity would have an initial Kerberos ticket granting ticket in the login session credentials cache.
+This ticket is further can be used to perform required authentication to other IPA-provided services during its validity time.

 ### OAuth 2.0 Device Authorization Grant

 OAuth 2.0 Device Authorization Grant is defined in [RFC 8628](https://www.rfc-editor.org/rfc/rfc8628) and allows devices that either lack a browser or input constrained to obtain user authorization to access protected resources.
 Instead of performing the authorization flow right at the device where OAuth authorization grant is requested, a user would perform it at a separate device that has required rich browsing or input capabilities.